Stephen13F/Stephen13F.github.io/_drafts/dichloromethane.markdown

 | <sup>13</sup>C NMR peaks in DMSO |  ppm |
 | Main hazard  | Carcingoenic, flammable |

+I hate DCM.
+It's personal.
+I have a phobia of DCM squeeze bottles on account of being sprayed with DCM more often than I would like (and I would like that to be zero times).
+DCM is very volatile and so requires care when using in a squeeze bottle because it will quite easily shoot out.
+If I see someone reach for the DCM, I jump a metre away as fast as I can.

 Have fun; don't die.\